 Using the SpringCore device over MQTT

-MQTT is a lightweight machine-to-machine connectivity protocol.
-It is an open standard (OASIS and ISO/IEC 20922) that is widely used for IoT applications.
+MQTT is a lightweight machine-to-machine (M2M) connectivity protocol.
+It is an open standard (OASIS and ISO/IEC 20922) that is widely used for IoT applications, to connect low-end network devices to cloud systems or edge gateways.

-The SpringCore device is a MQTT client that connects to a MQTT broker (or server).
-The TCP channel may be protected by TLS (MQTTs mode).
+The SpringCore device is a MQTT client that connects to a MQTT server (broker).
+The TCP channel may optionaly be protected by the secure socket layer (MQTT/TLS mode).

 - There are a plenty of MQTT client libraries available for virtually any programming language; using MQTT as the underlying communication channel and a simple semantic reduces the complexity of writing a custom host software to control the SpringCore devices in most situations.